 Another mitigation strategy is the use of automated linting and validation tools that can catch syntax errors or misconfigurations.
 Tools like yamllint or kubeval can provide valuable feedback and catch errors before they lead to runtime issues.
 However, these tools can only catch syntactic issues, not semantic errors or misconfigurations that are technically correct but lead to undesired results.

 If you’re interested in avoiding YAML and these challenges altogether for backend development, we encourage you to have a look at Encore.
-We’ve designed it from the ground up to remove this type of complexity, by letting you declare the infrastructure your application needs using a Backend SDK.
+We’ve designed it from the ground up to remove this type of complexity, by letting you declare the infrastructure your application needs using a Backend Framework.
 This keeps all the code relevant to the behavior of your application in one code base and one programming language.

 YAML’s simplicity and human-friendly nature have made it an essential tool in backend development and cloud infrastructure.
 It's the backbone of numerous configurations, data serialization, and Infrastructure as Code (IaC) practices.
 However, like any tool, it's not without its challenges.
 Indentation and syntax issues, large and unwieldy files, and the complexity introduced by mitigation strategies can present significant hurdles.